 3. Strip foundations

 Strip foundations are similar to slab foundations, but they are cheaper and less labour-intensive.
-To create a strip foundation, you place concrete blocks around the outside of where the container will be placed.
+To create a strip foundation, you place concrete blocks around the outside of where the unit will be placed.
 Digging is required, but you may be able to lay a strip foundation without hiring professionals.

 4. Pile foundations